leandrofabreu/quadNetEstimationChallenge/README.md

 ## Exp001: two coupled oscillators

 Two oscillators with natural frequencies 3.80 Hz and 4.00 Hz, coupled with many different coupling strengths (`Rf`).
 The plot below can be used as a guide to verify the level of synchronization for each `Rf`.
-It is worth to note that a null phase coherence, in this case, means anti-phase synchronization.

 ![exp001_orderParam](exp001/exp001.png)